naikkapil/Global-biodiversity-Kapil/README.md

 --Deployed Application: The dashboard has been deployed on shinyapps.io and is accessible at https://kapilnaik.shinyapps.io/global-biodiversity-kapil/.
 This allows users to interact with the dashboard directly from the web without the need to run the application locally.

+-- Application is decomposed into separate shiny modules - ui.r, server.r, map_ui.r, map_server.r, timeline_ui.r and timeline_server.r.

 **Installation
 To install and run the Species Observation Dashboard:

 Clone the repository to your local machine.
 Install renv if not already installed.
 In the project directory, run renv::restore() to install all necessary dependencies.
-Open app.R and run the app to start the dashboard.
+Open ui.R and run the app to start the dashboard.

 **Usage
-To search for species, use the search function within the dashboard to enter either the vernacular name or scientific name.
+To search for species, use the search function within the dashboard in sidebar Panel to enter either the vernacular name or scientific name.
 Examples include:

 Paris quadrifolia (Scientific)
 Solomon's-seal (Vernacular)